You’re So Good At Conversation!

 We're also so good at this whole thing that

-we can interrupt while someone's telling a story without taking away from the story.
+we can interrupt. while someone's telling a story without taking away from the story.

 For example, if you're sitting there having dinner with somebody and they're telling a story and you say, hey, pest the potatoes,

 it doesn't actually like derail the conversation.
+The person's not offended.

 You're just fitting that in there so you can eat the potatoes and enjoy them while you're hearing the story too.